siuying/QuickJS-iOS/README.md

 ## Compilation

-Run `build.sh` to fetch and build the library.
+Run `build.sh` to fetch and build the library/xcframework.

 ## Licensing